datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:d40684ea0d
 ## More messiness

 Great job!
 Now that you're familier with messy and tidy data, take a look at another dataset.
-Enter `eye_color` in your shell.
+Exectue `eyes` in your shell.
+This dataset is about the eye colors of a few girls and whetehr they wear glasses.
 What problem does this dataset have?

 *** =instructions
 - It violates rule #1: there are several columns that represent the same variable